How To Upcycle, Recycle & Donate Old Pillows In The UK

 If you get the go-ahead to compost, then don’t pop the pillow fabric straight into the compost bin.
 There is a bit of prep work involved first.

-Most types of thread and fabric glue aren’t compostable, so you may first need to cut out the seams.
+Firstly, you may first need to cut out the seams as most types of thread and fabric glue aren’t compostable.
 You should also remove any care labels and zips.
-The fabric also needs to be cut up into small pieces, to help encourage it to break down quickly.
+And once you’ve done that, then the fabric also needs to be cut up into small pieces.
+This helps encourage it to break down quickly.

 Once you’re done, add the fabric to your home compost bin.
 Fabric is considered a brown material when composting, so make sure you add a good mix of green compost material to keep the composting process going.